 I don’t know about you, but I can no longer sit back and pretend my life is perfect.
 I can no longer pretend I haven’t paid a high price for living with bipolar disorder.
 I can’t pretend my smiling face doesn’t hide someone who lives with excruciating mental pain and symptoms that are unrelenting at times.

-I have cultivated a facade of normalcy from years of practice, but my blog is helping me chip away at that mask.
-Now that I have found my voice, I am committed to using it to destigmatize mental illness and other mental health concerns.
+I have cultivated a facade of normalcy from years of practice, but my blog has helped me chip away at that mask.
+Now that I have found my voice, I am committed to using it to do my part to end the stigma surrounding mental illness and other mental health concerns.

 Here are three ways you can promote mental health awareness: